Pitt Rivers Museum

 Oxford University Museum of Natural History

-Housed in a glorious Victorian Gothic building with slender, cast-iron columns, ornate capitals and a soaring glass roof, this museum is...
+Housed in a glorious Victorian Gothic building with slender cast-iron columns, ornate flower-carved capitals and a soaring glass roof,...

 Pitt Rivers Museum information

-Hidden away through a door at the back of the main exhibition hall of the Oxford University Museum of Natural History, this wonderfully creepy anthropological museum houses a treasure trove of objects from around the world – more than enough to satisfy any armchair adventurer.
-One of the reasons this museum is so brilliant is because there are no computers here or shiny modern gimmicks.
-The dim light lends an air of mystery to the glass cases stuffed with the prized booty of Victorian explorers.
+Hidden away through a door at the back of the Oxford University Museum of Natural History , this wonderfully creepy anthropological museum houses a treasure trove of half a million objects from around the world – more than enough to satisfy any armchair adventurer.
+One of the reasons it’s so brilliant is the fact there are no computers, interactive displays or shiny modern gimmicks.
+Dim lighting lends an air of mystery to glass cases stuffed with the prized booty of Victorian explorers.

-Objects are divided into themes, rather than culture, with subjects such as 'Smoking' or 'Treatment of Dead Enemies' (a particularly disturbing ensemble).
-Among the feathered cloaks, necklaces of teeth, blowpipes, magic charms, Noh masks, totem poles, fur parkas, musical instruments and shrunken heads, you may spot ceremonial headgear from Uganda worn during circumcision ceremonies, ancient dental implements and a porcupine fish helmet from Kiribati.
+Objects are mostly divided into themes, rather than culture, with subjects such as ‘Smoking’, ‘Weapons’, ‘Body Art’ or ‘Treatment of Dead Enemies’ (a particularly gruesome ensemble).
+Among the feathered cloaks, silver toe rings, teeth necklaces, Indonesian carvings, blowpipes, shields, magic charms, Noh masks, totem poles, musical instruments, global textiles and shrunken heads, you may spot ceremonial headgear from Uganda worn during circumcision ceremonies, ancient dental implements and a suspended East African boat.